12. DXE Architectural Protocols

 The DXE driver that produces this protocol must be a runtime

 driver.
-This driver may update the SetVariable()
+This driver may update the SetVariable() field of the

 UEFI Runtime Services Table.
 See Runtime Capabilities for